Shengavit District: Overview

-With an area of 48.5 km^{2} (18.16% of Yerevan city area), Shengavit is the 2nd-largest district of Yerevan in terms of area.
-It is unofficially divided into smaller neighborhoods such as Lower Shengavit, Upper Shengavit, Lower Charbakh, Upper Charbakh, Noragavit and Aeratsia.
-Garegin Nzhdeh Square along with the metro station form the core of the district.
-The main streets of the district are Garegin Nzhdeh Street, Shirak Street, Artashesyan Street, Bagratunyats Street and Arshakunyats Avenue.
+Today with an area of 48.5 km^{2} (18.16% of Yerevan city area), Shengavit is the 2nd-largest district of Yerevan in terms of area.
+As of 2022, the population of the district is around 140,525.

+It is unofficially divided into smaller neighborhoods such as Lower Shengavit, Upper Shengavit, Lower Charbakh, Upper Charbakh, Noragavit, Nor Koghb, and Aeratsia.